winitzki/scall/tutorial/programming_dhall.md

 ### The unit type

+A **unit type** is a type that has only one distinct value.

-Dhall's empty record type `{}` is a natural way of defining a unit type.
+Dhall's empty record type `{}` is a unit type.
 The type `{}` has only one value, written as `{=}` (an empty record with no fields).

-An equivalent way of denoting the unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
+Another way of denoting the unit type is via a union type with a single constructor, for example: `< One >` (or with any other name instead of "One").
 The type `< One >` has a single distinct value, denoted in Dhall by `< One >.One`.
 In this way, one can define differently named unit types for convenience.

-An equivalent definition is the function type `∀(A : Type) → A → A`.
+Another equivalent definition of a unit type is via the function type `∀(A : Type) → A → A`.
-This is another example of automatic parametricity in Dhall.
 The only way of implementing a function with that type is `λ(A : Type) → λ(x : A) → x`.
 There is no other, inequivalent Dhall code that could implement a different function of that type.
+This is a consequence of parametricity.

 ### Type constructors

 Type constructors in Dhall are written as functions from `Type` to `Type`.

-In Haskell or Scala, one would define a type constructor as `type PairAAInt a = (a, a, Int)`.
+In Haskell or Scala, one would define a type constructor as (for example) `type PairAAInt a = (a, a, Int)`.
 The analogous type constructor is encoded in Dhall as an explicit function, taking a parameter `a` of type `Type` and returning another type.

 Because Dhall does not have nameless tuples, we will use a record with field names `_1`, `_2`, and `_3`: